jharwell/sierra/docs/src/plugins/proc/collate.rst

 Motivation
 ==========

-When generating deliverables, it is often necessary to perform some sort of non-statistical mathematical analysis on the results.
+When generating products, it is often necessary to perform some sort of non-statistical mathematical analysis on the results.
 These calculations *cannot* be done on the intra-experiment processed data files, because any calculated statistical distributions from them will be invalid; this can be